 New Password The new system password.
 The allowed string length is 0 to 31,

 and only ASCII characters from 32 to 126 are allowed.

-Confirm New Do hand the new possured
+Confirm New Re-type the new password.

-Password Re-type the new password.
+Password

 Save Click to save changes.

 5.1.3 Authentication